lp-challenges/swift_general/README.md

 *  Prefer GCD where task is not much complex and optimum CPU performance is required.
 *  Prefer NSOperationQueue where task is complex and requires canceling or suspending a block and dependency management.

+GCD is a lightweight way to represent units of work that are going to be executed concurrently.
+You don’t schedule these units of work; the system takes care of scheduling for you.
+Adding dependency among blocks can be a headache.
+Canceling or suspending a block creates extra work for you as a developer!

+NSOperation and NSOperationQueue add a little extra overhead compared to GCD, but you can add dependency among various operations.
+You can re-use operations, cancel or suspend them.
+NSOperation is compatible with Key-Value Observation (KVO); for example, you can have an NSOperation start running by listening to NSNotificationCenter.